Wednesday, February 19, 2025

 The subject here is nature,

-And I can’t recall a tapestry more powerful than this.
+And I can’t recall a tapestry more powerful.

 there are no human figures, so there can be no moral content.